cvcvka5/PianoTiles-Cheat/readme.md

 ---
 ### Description
 Its an autoclicker...
 It was only tested on [gamesgames](https://www.gamesgames.com/game/magic-piano-tiles).
-Just a little quick fun project with a GUI made with Streamlit.
+Just a little quick fun project with a GUI made by Streamlit.

 ### Usage
 1. git clone https://github.com/cvcvka5/PianoTiles-Cheat.git